idandtrust/goodid-dotnet-sdk/README.md

 **IMPORTANT:** If you are using a proxy before the Kestrel, leave the IP address on the loopback address (127.0.0.1)

-For more configuration possibilities, please read the [Miscrosoft documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-2.2)
+For more configuration possibilities, please read the [Microsoft documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-2.2)
 #### Logging section
 Responsible for logs appearing in the console.
 For the LogLevel values. please  [visit the Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loglevel?view=aspnetcore-2.2)